hsaeed20/todo-exercise/ASSUMPTIONS.md

 ## ▷ Security & Production Considerations
 - This app was intended to demonstrate the todo list functionality Docker deployment.
 It is **not intended for production use**.

+## ▷ What Could've Been Addressed
+- Handling a graceful shutdown instead of relying on manually stopping Docker with CTRL-C.
+- Accounting for the amount of requests multiple users would do at once.
+- Having more security and authentication measures.
+- Building the frontend with React to provide a more structured, maintainable, and modern UI.

 # Conclusion: